Your Guide To Finding The Best Rain Jackets In Australia

 Patagonia Torrentshell 3L Features

-• DWR coated snag-free front zipper with internal and external storm flaps
+• Snag-free front zipper with internal and external storm flaps and a zipper garage at your chin

 • 2-way adjustable peaked hood that can be stowed with a simple cord and hook design